ga-wdi-boston/mongodb-crud/README.md

 ### Lab: Update Ingredients

-Update a couple of ingredients units then .
+Update a couple of ingredient units.

 ---